stijn-dejongh/lovecraft_public_domain/raw_converts/tom.md

 deserted motor-car found in Ship Street, or certain especially inhuman cries, probably of a stray animal or migratory bird, heard in the night by wakeful citizens.
 But in this idle village gossip the Terrible Old Man took no interest at all.
-He was by nature reserved, and when one is aged and feeble one&rsquo;s reserve is doubly strong.
+He was by nature reserved, and when one is aged and feeble one's reserve is doubly strong.
 Besides, so ancient a sea-captain must have witnessed scores of things much more stirring in the far-off days of his unremembered youth.